 Owner is retiring - operating restaurant with bar and banquet facility full commercial kitchen.
 2nd floor has a apartment and 3rd floor has 5 bedrooms, Broad Class C-33 Liquor license available separately90000 K for the furniture and kitchen appliance

 Large custom home features a bedroom and full bath on the first floor.
-Bright and sunny, it invites you in with a wonderful entrance, a grand 2-story family room with a contemporary fireplace, generous number of recessed lights throughout and more.
+Bright and sunny with a wonderful entrance, a grand 2-story family room with a contemporary fireplace, generous number of recessed lights throughout and more.
 Generous Master Suite offering walk-in closet, full master bath with both shower and jetted-tub.
 Lots of wood floors, 3-car garage and full basement complete your new home.